 Yes, the same OBGYN doctor taking care of you during pregnancy also delivers your baby!
 Dr. Hill is committed to helping you have a wonderful birthing experience.
 The doctor:

 - Admits you into the hospital for baby delivery

 - Follows with a checkup 4-6 weeks after delivery (1-2 weeks if you have a C-section)

 An improvement over traditional ultrasounds, onsite 3D & 4D ultrasounds allow for more precise prenatal care and a clear view of your baby’s face months before birth!

 - See the baby’s gender

 - Take home a keepsake ultrasound photo (3D) or movie (4D)

 Let us know which ultrasound you prefer when making an appointment!

 Birth Control Options

 Choosing birth control requires taking a look at the individual’s personal preferences.
 With all the options available, we’ll help you determine what type of birth control is right for you!
+Both Dr. Hill and Nurse Practitioner Cynthia Daniels can tell you about birth control side effects, and help you decide on the best option.
 Birth control options include: